 These awards help create a culture of excellence, collaboration, and commitment that draws talent to AEW and entices employees to remain at the Firm.
 We believe we have been successful in attracting and retaining a high-quality, professional staff.
 Among our senior-level investment professionals, the average tenure with the Firm is over 15 years.

 We provide a thoughtful suite of offerings such as the following:

+- · Competitive compensation

+- · Excellent benefits

-- Competitive compensation - Incentive bonuses
+- · Incentive bonuses

+- · Recognition of employee achievement

 Benefits include the following: